A-Wheeto/Pinpoint-Webhook/README.md

 1. Create a new REST API in API Gateway
 2. Create a resource with POST method pointed to your Lambda function
-3. Deploy the API to a stage (e.g., "prod")
+3. Deploy the API to a stage
 4. Note the endpoint URL to configure in Pinpoint

-### 3. Pinpoint Webhook Configuration

-1. In your Pinpoint account, navigate to Settings > Webhooks
-2. Add a new webhook with the following settings:
-   - Event: `application_hired`
-   - URL: Your API Gateway endpoint URL
-   - Format: JSON

 ## Environment Variables